Venue Donard Forest

 Parking will be in Donard car park, Newcastle.
 Parking is free.
-Follow signs & tape from the SE end of the car park through to the Registration van in Shimna Integrated College.
+Follow signs & tape from the south end of the car park through to the Registration in Shimna Integrated College.
 Please do not drive directly to the college.

 Registration opens on Saturday morning at 06:00.
-You will need to hand in the Registration Form (download link TBC) with details of your car registration, walking companions (if any), contact details, etc. These details will only be used for event admin or emergencies on the day and will be securely disposed of after the event.
-(Please print out and complete this in advance so as to minimise queuing time and Covid contact).
+You will need to hand in the Registration Form with details of your car registration, walking companions (if any), contact details, etc. These details will only be used for event admin or emergencies on the day and will be securely disposed of after the event.
+(Please print out and complete this in advance so as to minimise queuing time).
+DOWNLOAD FORM HERE

 How to use the electronic timing gear…when you are ready to start your walk, go to the start marshals who will activate the timing chip (dibber).
 At each summit you will find an electronic SI Control Box on a post with an orange and white flag.
 Insert your dibber into the hole in the SI box and wait until you hear a beep.
 The dibber will now have recorded the time you arrived at the top.
 Click here for more info on the timing system.

-Starts are open between 06:30 and 08:30.
-The start of the walk will be a short distance from Registration (details TBC).
-Please maintain social distancing in the queue.
+Starts are open between 06:30 and 08:00.
+The start of the walk will be a short distance from Registration.

 There are six marshalled positions along the route in cols between summits where you will be required to give your participant number.

-The 2022 route is anti-clockwise around each of the seven summits which must be visited in the order stipulated below plus the marshalled checkpoints (denoted MCP below).
+The 2023 route is clockwise around each of the seven summits which must be visited in the order stipulated below plus the marshaled checkpoints (denoted MCP below).
 This challenge walk is not guided or way-marked along the route.
 Navigational skills will be required, especially if weather conditions are poor so participants must have the ability and experience to use both map and compass.
 Navigation using only a smartphone app is not allowed.